Lordoxez/opera-gx-nitro/README.md

 2. Open `main.py` (u need a lot of braincells for this)

 ## ⚠️ DISCLAIMER
 This GitHub repository is strictly for EDUCATIONAL PURPOSES.
 Any use of its contents is at your own risk.
 I am not liable for any issues that may arise.
-Remember to avoid plagiarism by properly citing sources.

 ## 🎭 Issues

 - If you have any errors report em' in: [issues](https://github.com/Lordoxez/opera-gx-nitro/issues/new)